 Knowing the story points of a project helps you estimate the time it will take to build and deliver it.
 Doing so allows you to get a good idea of the team’s goals.

 If velocity stays consistent after multiple sprints, consider incorporating other factors into the calculation.

 When multiple tasks are added or removed from the calculation, the velocity can be calculated differently.

 If you want forecasting based on velocity - the average of three sprints is enough for predicting future performance.

-So, sprint burndown chart is a visual representation of the team's workflow.
-It shows the total amount of work that has been completed, as well as how much more is still left to be done.
+So, the sprint burndown chart visually represents the team's workflow.
+It shows the total amount of work that has been completed and how much more is still left to be done.
 Ideally, it should be averaged so that it shows the lowest possible number of tasks or work hours.

 Using sprint burndown as a metrics helps teams keep track of their performance when it doesn't match their expectations.

 A release burndown chart is similar to a sprint burndown chart in that it shows the status of the project as it relates to its release date.
 It can be used to inform customers and employees about the delays or early versions of the project.
 In other words, it can help users determine if the project can meet the deadline or if it should move further beyond that.

 A good release burndown chart also helps users determine the number of sprints that are required to complete the work.

 Process health and bottlenecks